 Community Health Sciences

-To determine the frequency and predictors of chronic bronchitis and COPD among textile workers in Karachi, Pakistan.
+Objective: To determine the frequency and predictors of chronic bronchitis and COPD among textile workers in Karachi, Pakistan.

 Place and duration of study: Karachi, Pakistan, from October to December 2009.

 Methodology: Male textile workers from 15 mills of Karachi were inducted.
 Data was collected using American Thoracic Society respiratory questionnaire (ATS-DLD-78-a) and spirometry.

-Out of 372 participants, 29 (7.8%) workers had chronic bronchitis (4, 9.1% aged ≥40 years) and 25 (6.7%) had COPD (12, 27.2% aged ≥40 years).
+Results: Out of 372 participants, 29 (7.8%) workers had chronic bronchitis (4, 9.1% aged ≥40 years) and 25 (6.7%) had COPD (12, 27.2% aged ≥40 years).
 Workers with chronic bronchitis had significantly decreased lung function compared to the healthy workers.
 Those reporting severe self-perceived dust exposure at work, ≥ 10 pack years of smoking, uneducated, longer duration of work (≥11 years), and ever smokers were more likely to have chronic bronchitis or COPD.
 In the multivariate analyses, severe self-perceived dust exposure at work (AOR = 7.4; 95% CI: 1.9, 28.0), family history of respiratory illness/symptoms (AOR = 4.8; 95% CI: 1.1, 20.9) and lack of education (AOR = 4.2; 95% CI: 1.1, 16.9) were significant predictors of chronic bronchitis.
 Duration of work ≥11 years (AOR = 5.5; 95% CI: 1.5, 19.7) and pack years of smoking ≥10 years (AOR = 3.5; 95% CI: 1.1, 11.7) were strong predictors for COPD.

-There is a high frequency of chronic bronchitis and COPD among textile workers.
+Conclusion: There is a high frequency of chronic bronchitis and COPD among textile workers.
 Multiple important predictors for prevention are identified.

 Journal of the College of Physicians and Surgeons Pakistan

 (2016).
-Chronic bronchitis and chronic obstructive pulmonary disease (COPD) among Textile workers in Karachi, Pakistan..
+Chronic bronchitis and chronic obstructive pulmonary disease (COPD) among textile workers in Karachi, Pakistan.
 Journal of the College of Physicians and Surgeons Pakistan, 26(5), 384-389.

-Available at: http://ecommons.aku.edu/pakistan_fhs_mc_chs_chs/237
+Available at: https://ecommons.aku.edu/pakistan_fhs_mc_chs_chs/237